-Table - Definitions - Miscellaneous Provisions TERM DEFINITION Urban Area(s) Darwin - Urban area is defined as being north, east and west, of the Stuart Highway/Arnhem Highway intersection, essentially covers Darwin and suburbs, Palmerston and suburbs, and parts of Litchfield Shire, Gunn Point Regions, Channel Island Regions, Jenkins Road and the sections of: the Stuart Highway from Arnhem Highway to Jenkins Road and the Arnhem Highway from Stuart Highway to Edwin Road.
-Alice Springs - The area within a 20 km radius from the Alice Springs Post Shop, Katherine - The area within a 20 km radius from the Tennant Creek post office, East Arnhem Region - The area within a 30 km radius from the Nhulunbuy post office.
+Table - Definitions - Miscellaneous Provisions TERM DEFINITION Darwin - Urban area is defined as being north, east and west, of the Ste Highway/Arnhem Highway intersection, essentially covers Darwin and suburbs, Palmerston and suburbs, and parts of Litchfield Shire, Gunn P Regions, Channel Island Regions, Jenkins Road and the sections of: - the Stuart Highway from Arnhem Highway to Jenkins Road and - the Arnhem Highway from Stuart Highway to Edwin Road.
+Alice Springs - The area within a 20 km radius from the Alice Springs Shop, Katherine - The area within a 20 km radius from the Katherine post office, Tennant Creek - The area within a 20 km radius from the Tennant Crepost office, East Arnhem Region - The area within a 30 km radius from the Nhulunbuy post office.
 URL Uniform Resource Locator - an internet web address.
-Waste Disposal (waste, rubbish, surplus items, surplus material).Other material is to be removed and disposed of in compliance with Waste Management and Pollution Control Act 1998.
-These other materials are to be disposed of in approved waste disposal sites of facilities.
-Weeds Weeds include both declared and non-declared species.
+Waste Disposal (waste, rubbish, surplus items, surplus material).
+Other material is to be removed and disposed of in compliance with the Waste Management and Pollution Control Act 1998.
+These other materials are to be disposed of in approved waste disposal sites or facilities.
+Weeds include both declared and non-declared species.
 Declared weeds are plant species declared under the Weeds Management Act 2001.
-Land managers have a legal obligation to manage these species.
-Non-declared weeds are plant species which may represent a hazard to the public, impact road reserve assets or affect the aesthetics of a landscaped area.
+Land managers have a legal obligation to m these species.
+Non-declared weeds are plant species which may represent a hazar the public, impact road reserve assets or affect the aesthetics of a landscaped area.
 These plants can be exotic or native in origin.
-Non-declared weeds and their appropriate management methods will be identified by the Superintendent as part of the contract.
-Work Health and Safety.
-Also can be a reference to the NT WorkWHSand Safety (National Uniform Legislation) Act 2011 and its Reg 2011 and their companion Codes of Practice (NT and Common Witness PointGive the Superintendent sufficient prior notice, in writing, of an that that part of the works may be inspected.
-Working DayMeans the same as Day.
+Nor declared weeds and their appropriate management methods will be identified by the Superintendent as part of the contract. whs Work Health and Safety.
+Also can be a reference to the NT Work Health and Safety (National Uniform Legislation) Act 2011 and its Regulations 2011 and their companion Codes of Practice (NT and Commonwealth).
+Witness Point Give the Superintendent sufficient prior notice, in writing, of an action so that that part of the works may be inspected.
+Working Day Means the same as Day .
 Working Hours Means the hours, on a working day, from 8am to 4.30pm.
 Works As Executed Has the same meaning as As Constructed.
 WMB Weeds Management Branch, a division of DEPWS.
 You and Your Indicative of the Contractor, any Sub-Contractor engaged to provide services under this contract, and any personnel engaged by either to provide services under this contract.